5 Top Holiday Windows in Festive Toronto

 If you’re looking to be wowed at first glance: Sometimes it’s difficult to see the china for the tree!
 William Ashley staff erect what must be the tallest (real) Christmas tree each year.
 It’s Instagram-worthy!
 Their holiday window displays are true art.
 Imagine pyramids of delicate china tea cups taking the shape of holiday motifs.

-While you’re there: once you’ve Facebooked the incredible window display, head up to the Panorama Lounge (top of Manulife, 55 Bloor St. W.) for a festive night-cap and for a night-time view of downtown Toronto.
+While you’re there: once you’ve Facebooked the incredible window display, head up to the The One Eighty Lounge (top of Manulife, 55 Bloor Street West) for a festive night cap and for a stunning view of downtown Toronto.

 More: William Ashley China.